Jim Ferrell: Political career

 In April 2012, five months following Ferrell's election to a third term to the Federal City Council, he announced that he would be switching parties; from the Republican party to the Democratic party.
 In his column explaining his decision, Ferrell said it was motivated by what he saw as a move by the Republican party to more far-right tone and reactionary policies.
 Chief among his concerns were that the Republican party appeared to him to take neither global climate change nor a 21st-century approach to energy policy seriously.
 Also concerning Ferrell was what he saw as the Republican party's continued preference toward tax cuts for the rich instead of policies to mitigate the jobs lost and lives upended following the Great Recession of 2008.

 On May 6, 2013, Jim Ferrell announced his candidacy for Federal Way's mayor in the 2013 election, in what turned out to be a rematch of the 2010 contest between himself and (then) Mayor Skip Priest.
 In addition to similar themes heard during the 2010 election, Ferrell was also critical of Priest's cuts in the city's workforce, particularly its police force, during his term in office, as well as his advocacy for legislation that would have dismantled Sound Transit.
 Public safety was of particular interest during the election due to the 2013 mass shooting at Federal Way's Pinewood Village apartment complex that left five dead, in addition to a 24% increase in burglaries and a 12% increase in auto thefts in the city in 2012.
 The rematch of the 2010 election resulted in the unseating of the incumbent mayor with Ferrell prevailing with more than 55% of the vote.

 Mayor of Federal Way

 Jim Ferrell took office as Federal Way's second elected mayor on January 1, 2014.
-He was re-elected in 2017 and 2021, becoming the first Mayor in Federal away to serve consecutive terms of office.
+He was re-elected in 2017 and 2021, becoming the first Mayor in Federal Way to serve consecutive terms of office.